Blanche Lazzell: Artistic style

 While Lazzell is most well known for her white-line woodcuts, she also created ceramics, hooked rugs, paintings, and gouache studies.
 The subjects of her paintings and prints included landscape scenery and harbor scenes in Provincetown as well as flowers and still lifes.
 These and her abstract works incorporated elements of both Synthetic and Analytic cubism and frequently comprised arrangements of vibrantly colored geometric shapes.
 She was among the earliest women artists in the United States to work in a modernist style.
+The two following quotes by the artist give a sense of her relationship toward abstraction:

+When we moderns paint a realistic object we get beneath the surface and give you the very spiritual substance of it.